nikcleju/DSP_Course/Exercises/2020-2021/Week12.md

 	  b.
 Compute the amplitude response and the phase response of the filter
 	  c.
 Normalize the filter such that $| H(\pi) | = 1$
 	  d.
 Find the output signal $y[n]$ if the input signal is $x[n] = 2 \cos(\frac{\pi}{6}n + \frac{\pi}{4}), n \in \mathbb{Z}$

-4. Design two filters of order 2 of the following types, and write their difference equation:
-    - a low-pass filter
-    - a band-pass filter with central frequency around the frequency $\omega = \frac{3\pi}{4}$